mayeechen/mayeechen.github.io/_pages/about.md

 I am a third year PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).

-I'm interested in understanding the fundamental theoretical questions behind tools in modern machine learning and using them to develop new practical methods.
-My current interests revolve around how to evaluate sources of supervision (e.g., weakly, semi-supervised, and self-supervised) throughout the ML pipeline, particularly through both information-theoretic and geometric lenses.
+I'm interested in exploring fundamental questions behind tools in modern machine learning and using them to develop new, theoretically grounded methods.
+My current interests revolve around how to encode and evaluate sources of supervision and side information throughout the ML pipeline (e.g. weakly/semi/self-supervised) through both information-theoretic and geometric lenses.
+In particular, my work in graduate school so far has applied this interest to latent variable graphical models, distribution shift, and representations learned via contrastive losses.

 <!--My current interests revolve around how to evaluate sources of supervision (e.g., weakly, semi-supervised, and self-supervised) throughout the ML pipeline and the role of misspecified inductive biases.-->
 <!--More fundamentally, I have been working on developing efficient and robust estimators in latent variable models and understanding their finite-sample generalization error in different applications.